 and the Global Can-Do Benchmarks (NCSSFL-ACTFL, 2013) to show participants how to design proficiency-based tasks for

 presentational speaking and interpretive listening that are also Common

 Core aligned.
 In particular, it emphasized planning for the role of the

 "audience" of the presentational communication to assure that all

 students are actively engaged and accountable.
 Congratulations to Breanna on her first professional conference presentation!
-The presentation will soon be available at: http://www.lecny.org/lessons.html
+The presentation is available at: http://www.lecny.org/lessons.html